saphiresouldier/ColorfulDomains/README.md

 # ColorfulDomains

 Little python application for domain coloring.
-'Domain Coloring' is used to visualise complex functions by assigning a color to each point of the complex plane.
+**Domain Coloring** is used to visualise complex functions by assigning a color to each point of the complex plane.
 This app provides a way to use black/white or HSV colorramps for visualisation of the various complex functions one can enter.
+Read more at the [Wikipedia Page](https://en.wikipedia.org/wiki/Domain_coloring).

 # How to use

 Execute the DomainColoring python script:

-'python ./DomainColoring.py'
+> python ./DomainColoring.py

 # Images